oibitoye/invite-generator/README.md

 * Open up a web browser access the Database's PHPMyAdmin Web console:
   - visit http://server_name_or_ip_address:5555
   - login with the Database credentials specified in the env file
     - If you are hosting on azure or AWS, ensure that port 5555 is opened to a tcp requests
+  - Select Application Database and run the following MYSQL query on all the tables except `Users`:
+    - `ALTER TABLE invites AUTO_INCREMENT = 1;`
+    - NOTE: Ensure to exclude the `Users` table

 #### 5. Education is when you read the fine print.
 Experience is what you get if you don't
 * ...